BernhardLinz/zabbix-ldap-sync-bash/README.md

 **Changelog:**<br>
  - 2020-04-14   V1.1 => first public version
  - 2020-04-17   V1.1a => Replace hard coded $2 with push-solution
- - 2020-05-05   V1.1b => add ldapsearch parameter '-o ldif-wrap=no' to prevent line breaks after 79 chars
+ - 2020-05-05   V1.1b => add ldapsearch parameter `-o ldif-wrap=no` to prevent line breaks after 79 chars
  - 2020-08-06   V1.1c => add more debbuging for -v when a new user is created (show the full curl command)
 <br>